Skip to content

 When a context switch occurs inside the kernel, the function finish_task_switch is called on the new task which is going to use the CPU.
 This function receives an argument of type task_struct* which contains all the information about the task which is leaving the CPU.[3]

-The probe function in kepler is
+The probe function in Kepler is

 int kprobe__finish_task_switch(struct pt_regs *ctx, struct task_struct *prev)